PRACTICE IS ON HOLD, WHILE WE FIND A NEW LOCATION

 program (see "What about weekends" below).

-Since we practice outdoors, what you wear should be practical for the weather.
+IF OUR NEW PRACTICE WILL BE OUTDOORS, what you wear should be practical for the weather.
 In the blazing summer, bring sunscreen, hat, and lots of water.
-If the "Feels Like" temperature is 95 or greater, we will cancel. -- Once you make yourself known to Vivi, she will usually send out an email cancelling practice the day before, if the weather looks bad.
+If the "Feels Like" temperature is 95 or greater, we will cancel. -- Once you make yourself known to miyakokyudojo@gmail.com we will usually send out an email cancelling practice the day before, if the weather looks bad.

 In the winter, wear layers.
-We don't have an indoor location for bad weather, but if it's dry and it's not too cold, we'll be out there for sure.
-We've found a neat trick on the NOAA weather site : Use the "Hourly Weather Graph".
+We MIGHT NOT have an indoor location for bad weather, but if it's dry and it's not too cold, we COULD BE OUTSIDE for sure.
+FOR OUTSIDE PRACTICE, we've found a neat trick on the NOAA weather site : Use the "Hourly Weather Graph".
 Specifically, look at windchill being greater than 42 degrees and low probability of precipitation.
 We might go a little under 42 if there's not much cloudcover.
-And again, once you make yourself known to Vivi, she will usually send out an email cancelling practice the day before, if the weather looks bad.
+And again, once you make yourself known to miyakokyudojo@gmail.com, we will usually send out an email cancelling practice the day before, if the weather looks bad.

 Class Fees: The instruction leading to your first shot takes three or four Sundays, and costs $75.
 After that it's a membership issue - $10 per class, up to a maximum of $160 per year, which is the annual membership.
 A membership year is January thru December, and the $160 can be prorated.
 Ask about family rates, if that applies.